Bhart92/gainz-2023/README.md

-## Workout Randomizer made with React
+## Workout Randomizer made with React and api-ninja's free exercise api.

+User selects a muscle group and generates three random workouts for said muscle group.
+Users can tap the workout which will open youtube in a separate tab with a search query for the workout the user originally tapped.
+This gives the user access to several instructional videos on the workout generated in the app.

 ####